The Right Hand of God

 Encore Post: On January 25th, the week after the celebration of the Confession of St. Peter, the Lutheran Church gives thanks for the Conversion of St. Paul.
 This miracle brought to faith one of the most important missionaries, theologians, and pastors in church history.

 Saul of Tarsus was born to a well-to-do Jewish craftsman.
-His father made leather and canvas goods such as sails and tents.
-His father was a Roman citizen, a status inherited by his children.
+His father made leather and canvas goods, including sails and tents.
+His father was a Roman citizen, a status his children inherited.
 His home city had a good reputation, which served him well.
 His father was a faithful Pharisee and provided his son with both a first-rate classical Greek education and the best training for eventually becoming a rabbi.
-Like many of his educated countrymen, he had both a Hebrew name — Saul and a Greek name — Paul.
+Like many of his educated countrymen, he had both a Hebrew name, Saul, and a Greek name — Paul.

-Paul became a disciple of one of the greatest rabbis in the history of Judaism, — Gamaliel.
-He excelled in these studied and may well have served in the Sanhedrin.
-He was so zealous for his religion that he became a persecutor of the followers of Jesus and a witness of the stoning of Stephen, the first martyr.
+Paul became a disciple of one of the greatest rabbis in Jewish history, Gamaliel.
+He excelled in these studies and may well have served in the Sanhedrin.
+He was so zealous for his religion that he became a persecutor of the followers of Jesus and a witness to the stoning of Stephen, the first martyr.

-Intent on arresting every Christian in Damascus, Saul set out with a warrant from the Chief Priest.
+Intent on arresting every Christian in Damascus, Saul set out with a warrant from the chief priest.
 Along the way, Jesus appeared to him in a light so bright it knocked him off his mount and blinded him.
 Jesus identified himself and commissioned Paul to go to the Gentiles.
 He directed Paul to Ananias, who forgave his sins and baptized him.
 Paul’s sight was restored.

 The Holy Spirit would inspire Paul to write 1/4 of the New Testament.
 He would take the gospel to the ends of the Roman world, including Spain.
 The Apostle to the Gentiles fulfilled his mission well.